Limited-Trust in Social Network Games: Numerical Studies

 We consider agents who update their values of $\delta$ in the two ways we discussed in Section \ref{sec_var_delta}: all agents either update their $\delta$ value probabilistically between rounds, or all agents work on an epoch system, updating their $\delta$ values every $t$ rounds after they and their neighbors have learned about each other.

-Figure \ref{fig_zkc_unknown_epoch} illustrates how delta shifts when players update according to an epoch system, every $t=100$ rounds.
-The acceleration to $\delta_{max}=30$ is faster than in the known $\delta$ setting, likely due to agents overestimating the trustworthiness of those they are competing with and overcompensating in response.
-Due to the fact that players only have estimates of each other's $\delta$, we see some of the gaming which occurs in Figure \ref{fig_zkc_known_arbitrary}: agents attempt to lower their $\delta$ value once they believe they've discouraged their competitors to lower $\delta$ values.
-Upon learning otherwise they increase again.
+Figure \ref{fig_zkc_unknown_epoch} illustrates how delta shifts when players update according to an epoch system, every $t=100$ round.
+Agents move from $\delta= 0$ to $\delta=30$ in fewer value changes than in the known $\delta$ setting due to agents overestimating their competitors' trustworthiness and overcompensating in response.
+Since players only have estimates of each other's $\delta$, we see some gaming occur in Figure \ref{fig_zkc_known_arbitrary}: agents attempt to lower their $\delta$ value once they believe they've discouraged their competitors from raising $\delta$ values.
+Upon learning otherwise, they increase again.
 However, the time these agents spent with decreased $\delta$ values acts as a signal to their competitors, who now believe that they can lower their $\delta$ value in the same way the original agent did.
-This then acts as a new signal for the original agent leading to oscillation between points in the range $[23,30]$ for $\delta$.
-However, agents' estimates are accurate enough that they rarely underestimate them badly enough to drop below this range.
+This then acts as a new signal for the original agent leading to an oscillation between points in the range $[23,30]$ for $\delta$.
+However, agents' estimates are accurate enough that they rarely underestimate so badly as to drop below this range.

 Figure \ref{fig_zkc_unknown_random} illustrates the same setting when players independently update their $\delta$ value with probability $\frac{1}{100}$ after each round.
-The behavior is very similar to that in the previous figure, again showing the attempts at gamesmanship where agents try to lower $\delta$ once they feel they have discouraged competition.
-They also oscillate within a similar range of values for $\delta$.
+The behavior is very similar to that in the previous figure, again showing the attempts at gamesmanship where agents lower $\delta$ once they feel they have discouraged competition.
+They also oscillate within a similar range of $\delta$ values.
 It is worth noting that for both heuristic update schemes, lexicographic tie-breaking results in identical behavior to that pictured in Figures \ref{fig_zkc_unknown_epoch} and \ref{fig_zkc_unknown_random} rather than the sharply cyclical behavior seen in Figure \ref{fig_zkc_known_arbitrary}.
-This is likely due to agents not having any ties to break, as the continuous payoff distribution leads to $\delta_{ji} \neq \delta_{li}$ for $l,j\in N_i^1$, even if $\delta_{j}=\delta_l$.
+This due to agents not having any ties to break, as the continuous payoff distribution leads to $\delta_{ji} \neq \delta_{li}$ for $l,j\in N_i^1$, even if $\delta_{j}=\delta_l$.